broadinstitute/CellBender/examples/remove_background/README.md

 After successful completion of the script, you should have a new directory named `tiny_raw_gene_bc_matrices` containing `GRCh38/matrix.mtx`, `GRCh38/genes.tsv`, and `GRCh38/barcodes.tsv`.

-We proceed to run `remove-background` on the trimmed dataset using following command:
+We proceed to run `remove-background` on the trimmed dataset using the following command:
 ```
 cellbender remove-background \
     --input ./tiny_raw_gene_bc_matrices/GRCh38 \